Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Details about the AudioCOCO dataset

-\section{Details about the AudioCOCO Dataset}
+\section{Details about the AudioCOCO dataset}

-\textbf{More details on image selection.} The COCO 2014 dataset offers annotations for 80 object categories, including both bounding boxes and segmentation masks.
-To ensure a fair comparison—especially given that some model backbones are pre-trained on COCO—we utilized the COCO 2014 validation set rather than the training set.
+\textbf{More details on image selection.} The MSCOCO 2014 dataset~\cite{coco} offers annotations for 80 object categories, including both bounding boxes and segmentation masks.
+To ensure a fair comparison—especially given that some model backbones are pre-trained on MSCOCO—we utilized the MSCOCO 2014 validation set rather than the training set.
 From this, we selected 12 common vocal categories frequently encountered in daily life: person, motorbike, train, boat, elephant, bird, cat, dog, horse, sheep, cow, and keyboard.
 A total of 29,737 images containing at least one vocal object were extracted to form the pool of image candidates for our dataset.

-To investigate spatial distribution, we visualized the occurrence frequency of these categories across the 29,737 images in \textbf{Fig.~\ref{fig:mod-a}} and \textbf{Fig.~\ref{fig:sod-a}}, grouping instances by three object area size bins defined in the main draft: object size1 (0-5\%), size2 (5-15\%), and size3 (15-30\%).
+To investigate spatial distribution, we visualized the occurrence frequency of these categories across the 29,737 images in \textbf{Fig.~\ref{fig:emod}} and \textbf{Fig.~\ref{fig:esod}}, grouping instances by three object area size bins defined in the main draft: object size1 (0-5\%), size2 (5-15\%), and size3 (15-30\%).
 For smaller object sizes, category locations were relatively uniformly distributed across the image space.
 However, for larger objects, some categories—such as bus, train, and truck—exhibited a strong center bias.
 To correct for this, we filtered the dataset to ensure that no position in the final heatmap exceeded 50\% in frequency.

 Additionally, given that the image distribution over all object categories in COCO is not uniform, we performed random sampling to cap the number of instances to 150 per category per object size bin, promoting balanced representation within the AudioCOCO dataset.
-The final distributions after filtering are shown in \textbf{Fig.~\ref{fig:mos}} and \textbf{Fig.~\ref{fig:sos}}, demonstrating that AudioCOCO achieves a balanced dataset across object area sizes, object center positions, and categories.
+The final distributions after filtering are shown in \textbf{Fig.~\ref{fig:emos}}, \textbf{Fig.~\ref{fig:esos}}, and \textbf{Fig.~\ref{fig:train}}, demonstrating that AudioCOCO achieves a balanced dataset across object area sizes, object center positions, and categories.